-Case fatality rates range from 25% to 90%, but the average rate is 50%.
+Case fatality rates range from 25% to 90%, but the average rate was approximately 50% in most treatment centres in the 2014 outbreak in West Africa.
 Survivors often have prolonged ill health with significant disability.

 The risk of sexual transmission from male survivors may persist for at least 12 months.

-As there is a high likelihood of infected people travelling, all countries should have tested and practised protocols ready for screening and managing patients.
+As there is the possibility of infected people travelling, all countries should have tested and practised protocols ready for screening and managing patients.

 A severe, often fatal, zoonotic infection caused by infection by a virus of the Filoviridae family (genus Ebolavirus ).
 There are currently 5 known species: Zaire ebolavirus , Sudan ebolavirus , Tai Forest ebolavirus , Bundibugyo ebolavirus , and Reston ebolavirus .
 The Zaire ebolavirus is responsible for the outbreak that started in West Africa in 2014, the largest outbreak since the virus was first discovered in 1976.